CSR-24/GitHub_Pull_Display_Search_Local-Storage/README.md

 # GitHub_Pull_Display_Search_Local-Storage
-A simple UI to pull from gitHub and use localStorage and search on data.
+A simple UI to pull from gitHub and use localStorage (Clears every 60 sec) and search on data.
 Link: https://csr-24.github.io/GitHub_Pull_Display_Search_Local-Storage/